FAQs for Facilities Seeking Accreditation in Relationship Testing

 Accreditation for Relationship Testing is voluntary in the United States.
 However, many state laws require AABB accreditation for any test reports to be used in legal proceedings.

-Does the facility need a Laboratory Director?
+Does the facility need a laboratory director?

-Does the Laboratory Director need to be on-site?
+Does the laboratory director need to be on-site?

 Does the facility need an on-site laboratory?

 No, an on-site laboratory is not required.
-The testing can be performed at another AABB accredited facility.
+The testing can be performed at another AABB-accredited facility.

 What activities are covered in the scope of accreditation?

-• Collection: The controlled process for obtaining a sample for relationship testing, including but not limited to; client scheduling and instruction, consent, identification, sampling, chain-of-custody documentation, and secure transport to the testing laboratory.
+• Collection: The controlled process for obtaining a sample for relationship testing, including but not limited to: client scheduling and instruction, consent, identification, sampling, chain-of-custody documentation and secure transport to the testing laboratory.

 • Testing: The laboratory portion of a controlled process for DNA analysis and interpretation for the purposes of human relationship testing.

 • Verification: Confirmation by examination and provision of objective evidence that specified requirements have been met.
+This includes review of the case and confirmation that it meets both AABB and customer requirements before release to the client.